Cervical Arterial Dysfunction: A Sheep In Wolf’s Clothing?

 Manual management of the upper cervical spine in headache and migraine conditions is requisite.
 An important consideration, therefore, is the integrity of the vertebral artery.
 However, the purported risks associated with manual cervical intervention heighten concern and restrain the use of manual techniques.

-Roger will be presenting contemporary research and perspectives on the likelihood of potential, and minimisation of, risks of upper cervical, manual intervention.
+At the 2nd Watson Headache® Institute International Symposium Online, Roger will be presenting contemporary research and perspectives on the likelihood of potential, and minimization of, risks of upper cervical, manual intervention.

 Dr Kerry is an Associate Professor in the Faculty of Medicine and Health Sciences at the University of Nottingham, UK.
 He is a Chartered Physiotherapist and an Honorary Fellow of the UK’s Musculoskeletal Association of Chartered Physiotherapist